 - C. These cost reports shall be the basis upon which the County reports to the State costs for all services provided. - 1.
 Contractor is required to identify where the cost was incurred by expenditure for the fiscal year. - 2.
 The total costs reported on the cost report must match the total of all the claims submitted to DBH by Contractor as of the end of the fiscal year which includes revised and/or final claims.
 Any variances between the total costs reported in the cost report and the fiscal year claimed costs must be justified, by contractor, during the cost report process.
 Approval will be at the discretion of the County. - D. Notwithstanding Final Settlement: Audit Article, Paragraph F, the County shall have the option: - 1.
 To withhold payment, or any portion thereof, pending outcome of a termination audit to be conducted by the County; - 2.
 To withhold any sums due Contractor as a result of a termination audit or similar determination regarding Contractor's indebtedness to the County and to offset such withholdings as to any indebtedness to the County. - E. Preliminary and Final Cost Settlement: The cost of services rendered shall be adjusted to the lowest of the following: - 1.
 Actual net costs for direct prevention and/or treatment services; or - 2.
 Maximum Contract amount. - F. In the event Contractor fails to complete the cost report(s) when due, the County may, at its option, withhold current payments or any monetary settlements due Contractor until the cost report(s) is (are) complete. - G. Only the Director or designee may make exception to the requirement set forth in Cost Report Settlement Article, Paragraph A above, by providing Contractor written notice of the extension of the due date. - H. If Contractor does not submit the required cost report(s) when due and therefore no costs have been reported, the County may, at its option, request full payment of all funds paid Contractor under Payment Article of this Agreement.
-Contractor shall reimburse the full amount of all payments made by the County to Contractor within a period of time to be determined by the Director or designee. - I. No claims for reimbursement will be accepted by the County after the cost report is submitted by the contractor.
-The total costs reported on the cost report must match the total of all the claims submitted to DBH by Contractor as of the end of the fiscal year which includes revised and/or final claims.
-Any variances between the total costs reported in the cost report and fiscal year claimed costs must be justified during the cost report process in order to be considered allowable. - J. Annual Cost Report Reconciliation Settlement shall be subject to the limitations contained in this Agreement but not limited to: - 1.
-Available Match Funds.
+Contractor shall reimburse the full amount of all payments made by the County to Contractor within a period of time to be determined by the Director or designee. - I. The Final Claim for Reimbursement is due 30 days from end of fiscal year (refer to Payment Article, Paragraph C).
+Therefore, no claim for reimbursement will be accepted by the County thereafter and should not be included in the cost report.